sneha-senn9907/Library-Database-Management-System/README.md

 	exec add_return_records 'RS138', 'IS135', 'Good'
 	exec add_return_records 'RS148', 'IS140', 'Good'

-# 12.Branch Performance Report
---Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.
+# 12.Branch Performance Report : Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.

 	select b.branch_id,COUNT(i.issued_id) as Number_of_books_issued, COUNT(r.return_id) as Number_of_book_returned,SUM(bk.rental_price) as Total_Revenue
 		into Branch_performance_report from branch b inner join employees e on b.branch_id=e.branch_id inner join issued_status i on e.emp_id=i.issued_emp_id